Trinity Beach - Smithfield

 Trinity Beach - Smithfield is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Trinity Beach - Smithfield, as per the latest Census evaluation, 82.7% of dwellings were houses, with the remaining 17.3% comprising semi-detached homes, apartments and other types.
-This is similar to Non-Metro Qld's dwelling structure, which is 80.8% houses and 19.2% other dwellings.
-Home ownership in Trinity Beach - Smithfield stood at 25.4%, with mortgaged properties at 42.0% and rented ones at 32.7%.
-The median monthly mortgage repayment in the area was $1,733, aligning with Non-Metro Qld's average, while the median weekly rent was $420, slightly higher than Non-Metro Qld's $390.
-Nationally, Trinity Beach - Smithfield's mortgage repayments were lower at $1,733 compared to Australia's average of $1,863, and rents were higher at $420 versus the national figure of $375.
+Trinity Beach - Smithfield's dwelling structures, as per the latest Census, consisted of 82.7% houses and 17.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Qld's 80.8% houses and 19.2% other dwellings.
+Home ownership in Trinity Beach - Smithfield was at 25.4%, with mortgaged dwellings at 42.0% and rented ones at 32.7%.
+The median monthly mortgage repayment was $1,733, aligning with Non-Metro Qld's average.
+The median weekly rent figure was $420, compared to Non-Metro Qld's $390.
+Nationally, Trinity Beach - Smithfield's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially higher at $420 versus the national figure of $375.

 Frequently Asked Questions - Housing